Top tips from creative industry masters

 We've collected some of wisest words from creative industry professionals.
-We asked them one question, 'What is the one thing young people should know before getting a job in the creative industries?'.
-Whether you want to be a creative, planner/strategist, account manager - we've got it covered.
+So, whether you want to be a creative, planner/strategist, account manager - we've got it covered.

 Vicki Maguire, Creative Director, Grey London